Armalite/lets-try-materialize/README.md

  - Materalize will begin listening on the current shell
  - You will need to open another shell instance to perform further tasks

-# Connect to Materialize console
-Requires: Materialize has been started in another shell (see above section)
- - You can connect directly to the Materialize console to run commands with `make materialize-connect`

 # Test DBT Connectivity
 Requires: Materialize has been started in another shell
  - You can test dbt connectivity to the materialize db with `make dbt-debug`